qeepcologne/esim_check/README.md

 - **iPads (2026+)**: From `iPad18,x` onward, even minor number = cellular = eSIM capable (odd = WiFi-only).
 Future-proof heuristic.
 Note: the even-minor pattern broke for `iPad16,8`–`iPad16,11` (2026 iPad Air M4), so all models through `iPad17` are listed explicitly.
 - **iPads (2018–2025)**: `iPad7`–`iPad17` cellular models are matched against an explicit list (minor numbering is inconsistent — e.g. `iPad16,9` is cellular while `iPad16,8` is WiFi-only).

-Use `additionalModels` to cover any missing models.
+Use `additionalIosModels` to cover any missing models.
 Simulators return the host architecture (`arm64`/`x86_64`) which doesn't match any device pattern, so they correctly return `false`.

 ### Mainland China limitation